-Yogurt cheese is just another fantastic way to get some tangy dairy yogurt into your gorgeous bod.
+Yogurt cream cheese is just another fantastic way to get some tangy dairy yogurt into your diet.
 And you know, all those healthy probiotics that are in yogurt are also transferred into the yogurt cheese.
-So not only is it super delicious, it’s really good for your body as well!
+So not only is it super delicious, it’s really great for your gut biome as well!
 Win-Win!

 Wow.. honestly, the list can go on and on here.
 But some really great flavor combinations could be: